 They’re made with a 220g blend of stretchy, moisture-wicking polyester, nylon, and elastane.
 There are four sizes and various patterns on offer.

 Durability is the number one priority for these gloves.
-Unfortunately, this seems to have taken the focus off keeping your hands warm, because the Dakine fall far short of their competitors as regards insulations.
+Unfortunately, this seems to have taken the focus off keeping your hands warm, because the Dakine fall far short of their competitors as regards insulation.
 However, these still rank on the list for their durability and are ideal for three-season hiking and backpacking.

 PROs